 Boasting always-on encryption, Mumble is one of the finest VoIP apps that gamers should try out.
 Thanks to the encryption, your data is always secure on the servers.
 Mumble supports low latency audio streaming, so you will experience minimum lags while chatting with your friends.
 It also supports positional sound, which gives the game you’re playing a much more realistic, and immersive feel.

 Mumble gives the server admins a plethora of user permissions, which they can use to manage, and control the users on the server, and almost every aspect of it.
-It also comes with an in-game overlay, like the others in this list, which can be very useful as well.
+It also comes with an in-game overlay, making it one of the apps like Discord.

 Apart from the features that Mumble already offers, players can use “Ice” middleware, to get additional features in their Mumble servers, such as web interfaces, channel viewers, authenticators, and many more.
 Mumble also has mobile applications that have been developed by third-party developers.